-Treatments: Treatment types used in these areas included grade control structures (one rock dams), headcut control structures (Zuni bowls, rock rundowns, lay backs and log and fabric structures) and flow dispersal structures (media lunas, rock baffles, worm ditches, rock mulches, drift fences and filter dams).
+Treatments: Treatment types used in these areas included grade control structures (one rock dams), headcut control structures (Zuni bowl, rock rundown, lay back and log and fabric structure) and flow dispersal structures (media luna, rock baffle, worm ditch, rock mulch, drift fence and filter dam).

 7. Wolf Creek: This area is in the southwestern section of the Basin, and is comprised of BLM managed public lands as well as private lands under conservation easement to benefit Gunnison sage-grouse (Kaichen State Habitat Area).
+On BLM lands, there is an active allotment grazing on public lands.
 Working with CPW and the private landowner, TNC secured approval and a landowner agreement to enable treating multiple areas along privately owned sections of this area.
 The upper sections of this drainage are ephemeral, snow and storm driven systems, while lower sections are perennial spring fed areas with significant wet meadow resources.